aang13/student-department/README.md

 Requirements:
 1. The Student class is immutable.
-2. Builder pattern is used for creating student class.
+2. Builder pattern for creating student class.
 3. The Department class is immutable.
 4. If Department publishes any notices it will notify all the students(Observer pattern).